 - Assistant Professor, Department of Pharmaceutical Sciences

-- Adjunct Assistant Professor, Department of Anatomy & Neurobiology
+- Research Assistant Professor, Department of Anatomy & Neurobiology

 My lab’s research mission is to identify “presymptomatic” brain changes in Alzheimer’s disease, glaucoma, and related brain disorders, interrogate the mechanisms behind these changes, and develop innovative targets for therapeutic intervention.
 My research combines classic neuroanatomical, neuropharmacological, and comparative approaches with innovative new technology, and our methods include neuronal tract tracing, immunofluorescence, epifluorescent wide-field and confocal microscopy, advanced protein quantification techniques, and high-throughput bone densitometry.
 Our interdiscliplinary team of staff, students, and collaborators span a wide range of scientific backgrounds that include neuroscience, biology, chemistry, pharmacology, psychology, anatomy, electrophysiology, anatomy, toxicology, and translational research.
 This gives us an advantage in approaching the complex multidimensional nature of neurodegenerative disease.

 Area of Expertise/Research Interests

 - Sensory neurobiology: somotosensory, visual, and gustatory systems

 - Phenotypic plasticity and reproductive biology of naked mole-rats

 - Research design and analysis (for both basic animal research and clinic-based human subjects populations)